 When you’re setting up your favorite fishing rigs, you’ve probably spent some time browsing over different fishing weights.
-The choices can be overwhelming; lead, stainless steel, copper, bismuth, tungsten, brass, and glass are all materials you can find in weights and sinkers.
-Each has its own unique look, specific purpose, and some are more cost-effective than others.
+The choices can be overwhelming; lead, stainless steel, copper, bismuth, tungsten, brass, and glass can all be found in weights and sinkers.
+Each has its own unique look, and specific purpose, and some are more cost-effective than others.

 Whether you are big on bass fishing or just enjoy tossing a hook into the water to catch fish with your friends and family, you may have heard about some controversy about lead sinkers over the years.
 Some anglers and environmentalists feel that lead is not an environmentally friendly option for any fishing tackle and can end up harming fish and other wildlife.

 In an attempt to find alternate and safer materials for fishing weights that still perform well and can be used on everything from a Texas rig to a Drop Shot rig, some fishermen are willing to pay a bit more for weights made from other materials.
 This is where tungsten sinkers and tungsten jigs come into play.

 Regardless of the potential environmental concerns, lead and tungsten both remain very popular choices when it comes to fishing weight material.
 But is one better than the other?
 Are the advantages and environmental benefits of tungsten fishing weights enough to make up for the extra cost when compared to other materials?
 Let’s take a closer look at the two weights and see which is better for you.

 - The head profile is streamlined for a natural action.